- U.S./China Film Symposium

 March 12, 2012

 This lecture by Zhang Jijiao is co-sponsored by W&M's Asian and Middle Eastern Studies (AMES).
-In this lecture, Professor Zhang explores Shanghai Expo 2010 as a nationally-owned enterprise, and even take it as a symbol of China's national economy.
+In this lecture, Professor Zhang explores Shanghai Expo 2010 as a nationally-owned enterprise, and even used it as a symbol of China's national economy.